inmanta/inmanta-core/docs/quickstart.rst

 The composition
 ==========================

-With our new LAMP module we can reduce the amount of required configuration code in the ``main.cf`` file by using more *reusable* configuration code.
+With our new LAMP module we can reduce the amount of required configuration code in the ``./quickstart-project/main.cf`` file by using more *reusable* configuration code.
 Only three lines of site-specific configuration code are required.

 .. code-block:: inmanta
     :linenos: